 4 Reasons Your Employees Need a Corporate CPR Class

 Many full-time employees spend more time at the office than at home, yet are unprepared to handle medical emergencies and mishaps.
-In fact, 10,000 sudden cardiac arrests (CSA) occur at work each year and waiting for EMS personnel to respond results in only a 5-7% survival rate.
+In fact, 10,000 sudden cardiac arrests (SCA) occur at work each year and waiting for EMS personnel to respond results in only a 5-7% survival rate.

 As an employer dedicated to your staff’s health and safety, consider offering a corporate CPR class to empower employees to provide first aid at work.